paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

 Thank you to all the community for offers of help and support to host this Miro resource.
 Miro now has a community site called the '[Miroverse](https://miro.com/miroverse/)'.
 I have submitted the board to be provided there as a template.
 As soon as it is available I will update this repository with the link and details of how to use it.

-## **Note - 22nd Feb 2023**

-Do you have a paid Miro account?
-Are able to host a version of this resource for the community?
-Please get in touch: paul.m.smith@levellingup.gov.uk

-## **Note - 27th Jan 2023**

-There is currently an issue with the [public Miro board](https://miro.com/app/board/o9J_ldS3wF8=/) preventing people from copying the assets.
-I'm working on a solution.

 ---

 # GOVUK Design System Flow Diagrams for Miro